 Mike Herron began his career with the Indiana Department of Correction as Director of Indiana Correctional Industries (formerly known as PEN) in May 2005.
-He is currently President of National Correctional Industries Association (NCIA).
+He is currently Chairman of National Correctional Industries Association (NCIA).
 Mike has over 20 years manufacturing experience in the private sector.
 Mr. Herron worked a majority of his career at Eaton Corporation where he held positions as Plant Manager, Manager of Customer Scheduling and Production Control Manager.
 Mr. Herron earned a Bachelor’s Degree in Industrial Management from Purdue University and a Master’s Degree in Business Administration from Western Michigan University.

 Mark Spratt was awarded a BBS degree in Accounting from the University of Iowa.
 Mark has extensive experience as a senior manager in a wide range of companies including large, multinational corporations and start-up entrepreneurial operations.
 Over his 35-year career Mark has worked in a variety of industries including publishing, insurance, and advertising.
 Mark joined Indiana Correctional Industries in 2007 as their Controller.
 In 2008 Mark was awarded the Guiding Light Award from the Commissioner of the Indiana Department of Correction (IDOC) for his outstanding contributions to Indiana Correctional Industries and the IDOC.
 Mark has been the Treasurer of the Correctional Professional Assistance Fund of Indiana since its inception in 2009.
 Mark is an accomplished competitive swimmer and has been named as an All-American six times by the United States Masters Swimming Association.
 Recently Mark swam the 20-mile Catalina Channel, his second step in achieving the Triple Crown of Marathon Swimming.